CX Framework Series #4: Metrics, Measurement & ROI

 • Outcome’ metrics describe what a customer does as a result of their perception of the experience you delivered.
 Will they purchase from your company again or will they recommend your service?

 The key metrics that are most often used are NPS (Net Promoter Score), CSAT (Customer Satisfaction) and CES (Customer Effort Score).
 There are numerous other metrics to use (ACSI -American Customer Satisfaction Index -, Temkin Group CX Index, Forrester CXI, etc…), so pick one that’s suitable for what you want to measure and how you want it presented internally to drive change.
-You can read more about NPS as measurement here.

 3. Collect your data.
 Make sure you ask the right customers the right questions at the right time.

 4. Analyse your data.
 It depends on what metric you used, what you are measuring exactly and how you are analysing it.
 But make sure you interpret the data in the right way!
-You can read more about using Maslow’s hierarchy of needs to interpret your data here.

 5. Share your data with the people who need to know and make sure the data is applicable to the various groups.